 Bring new life to old CDs and DVDs with these school auction art projects for kids.
 Ask parents to donate fabric, then allow each student to choose the one they like best.
 Simply cut the fabric to fit and glue to the surface.
 Finally, apply Modge Podge matte to seal the coaster.
 Package all the coasters together with a ribbon for a full set, or give parents the opportunity to purchase their child’s individually.

 Learn more: Colorful Coasters at Crafts by Amanda

 Using a 3-inch circle of cardboard, yarn, and a needle, students will first create a loom structure and then weave yarn in a circular pattern to create a unique and beautiful circle (see detailed directions here.)
 String individual circle weavings together using twine attached to a dowel or an interesting tree branch.

-Learn more: Experiments in Art Education
+Learn more: Circle Weaving at Experiments in Art Education

 12. “Chihuly” Sculptures

 There are two different ways to create these beautiful school auction art projects.
 The first sculpture is constructed with coffee filter papers, water-based markers, paper cups, and a squirt bottle of water.
 The second one is constructed with plastic disposable cups, Sharpie pens, and a toaster oven.